HKUDS/MMSSL/README.md

 |   Sparsity   |   | 99.961\% |      |   | 99.899\% |      |   | 99.904\% |     |     |   |  99.970\%  |    |

 - We provide processed data at [dropbox](https://www.dropbox.com/s/qrrm94ezzr0koqg/data.zip?dl=0).
-We spend a lot of time collecting datasets, if you want to use our datasets(especially Tiktok), please cite in the article.
+We spend a lot of time collecting datasets, if you want to use our datasets(especially Tiktok), please 'cite' in the article.

 <h2> Experimental Results </h2>

-Performance comparison of baselines on different datasets in terms of Recall@20, Precision@20 and NDCG@20.:
+Performance comparison of baselines on different datasets in terms of Recall@20, Precision@20 and NDCG@20:

 |    Baseline    |        Tiktok        |                      |                      |           |      Amazon-Baby     |                      |                      |           |     Amazon-Sports    |                      |                      |           |      Allrecipes      |                      |                      |
 |:--------------:|:--------------------:|:--------------------:|:--------------------:|-----------|:--------------------:|:--------------------:|:--------------------:|-----------|:--------------------:|:--------------------:|:--------------------:|-----------|:--------------------:|:--------------------:|:--------------------:|